 - If the SCG Reconfiguration Notification IE is set to "executed-deleted", the M-NG-RAN node shall, if supported, consider that a reconfiguration with sync of the SCG resources has been executed and earlier CHO or MN-initiated CPC configuration has been deleted in the UE.
 If the S-NG-RAN node to M-NG-RAN node Container IE is also included in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall, if supported, consider that the received SCG configuration has already been applied in the UE and should not be forwarded to the UE.

 - If the SCG Reconfiguration Notification IE is set to "deleted", the M-NG-RAN node shall, if supported, consider that an earlier CHO or MN-initiated CPC configuration will be deleted in the UE when the SCG configuration provided in the S-NG-RAN node to M-NG-RAN node Container IE is delivered to the UE and executed.

+If the QMC Initial Coordination Request IE is contained in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node may use it to determine how to configure the management-based QoE as specified in 37.340 [x], and shall, if supported, include the QMC Initial Coordination Response IE in the S-NODE MODIFICATION CONFIRM message.

+If the QMC Modification Request IE is contained in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node may use it as specified in 37.340 [x], and shall, if supported, include the QMC Modification Response IE in the S-NODE MODIFICATION CONFIRM message.

 Interaction with the M-NG-RAN node initiated S-NG-RAN node Modification Preparation procedure: